Henley Borough Police

 Henley Borough Police was the police force responsible for policing the borough of Henley in Oxfordshire, England until 1856.

-It had been established in 1836 as a result of the Municipal Corporations Act of 1835.
+It had been established in 1836 as a result of the Municipal Corporations Act 1835.
 Henley Borough Police was amalgamated into the newly formed Oxfordshire Constabulary as a result of the County and Borough Police Act 1856.

 Henley is today policed by the successor to Oxfordshire Constabulary, Thames Valley Police.